 Misandrist is the term for women like me who hate men.
 For years I didn’t know such a word existed, and only recently was I able to acknowledge that the venomous hatred from some of the men I had tried to ‘fix,’ matched the hidden hatred and fear I had of my father, which I unconsciously projected onto men in general.
 This awakening has been slow and painful.
 I tried to understand the violent actions of the people who hurt me most within the context of the family and social conditions that developed them psychologically.
 I opened the still raw wounds and felt the pain.
 But most tortuous for me, was to find the compassion and forgiveness necessary to regain my health and well being and bring peace to my soul.

 Although I was born in Australia, I have been living in New Zealand for fourteen years.
-It is a country where violence against women and children is endemic.
+It is a country where violence against women and children is just as endemic as in Australia.
 Not only does New Zealand have one of the highest rates of child abuse in OECD countries, but we too often turn a blind eye to abuse and fail to report it when we see it happening – even when it is right in front of our eyes.
 With each horrific death of a baby or child we throw up our arms and vociferously protest that the government needs to do something about this terrible state of affairs.
 But each time the headlines disappear that brought us the latest grizzly details of death and violence a child endures in the so-called safety of their home, so too do our protesting voices quickly fade…and nothing changes.

 We undeniably have a problem that is ugly and unpalatable.
 If we don’t face this together as a nation, we turn our backs not just on the truth, but on those thousands of children who deserve to be protected from harm…